jshawl/peanut-butter-and-jelly/12-project-4/deployment_digital_ocean/readme.md

 Digital Ocean, in particular, has its benefits.
 * **Quick set-up.** Can set up a new Virtual Private Server (VPS) in 60 seconds.
 * **Very fast.** Their VPS's run on solid state drives.
+* cheaper than heroku (you're paying for convenience and reliability)

 ## Choose an Application to Deploy